alperengokbak/Java/README.md

 22. Today, I've made a program a little bit different from other ones.
 That is more complicated and includes logical expression.
 That code is how to find Armstrong Number.
 23. That one's is about how to define harmonic series with the what you select number.
 24. Nested for loops, maybe this one more complicated than twenty-second one.
 I've used about 4 nested loops and diamond turned out.
 25. I want to show you how to work ATM Machine.
 What is the back of this process, I've shown you inside Practice25.
-I've used (if else) and (switch case) structure.
+I've used (loops).

 ### It's my patika.dev account link: [PatikaDev](https://app.patika.dev/alperengokbak)
 ### At the same time, you can reach me at the Linkedin: [Linkedin](https://www.linkedin.com/in/alperen-g%C3%B6kbak-68988a225/)